syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Importing-and-exporting-data.md

 //Get the list of annotations present in the first page List<IAnnotation> firstPageAnnotations = pdfViewerControl.Annotations.Where(annotation => annotation.PageNumber == 1).ToList();

-//Export the annotations asynchronously to the "fdf" data format Stream fdfStreamToSave = await pdfViewerControl.ExportAnnotationsAsync(firstPageAnnotations, AnnotationDataFormat.Fdf, cancellationTokenSource);
+//Export the annotations asynchronously to the "FDF" data format Stream fdfStreamToSave = await pdfViewerControl.ExportAnnotationsAsync(firstPageAnnotations, AnnotationDataFormat.Fdf, cancellationTokenSource);

 {% endhighlight %}